 How to Play

-If you want to play F1GP and other Amiga games, Amiga Forever is a great package which will get you up and running – https://www.amigaforever.com/
+If you want to play F1GP and other Amiga games, Amiga Forever is a great package that will get you up and running – https://www.amigaforever.com/

 Also, check out Lemon Amiga.
 It has lots of interesting and useful links for all things Amiga.
 If you are searching for games to play, check out Lemon Amiga first – http://www.lemonamiga.com/